Contributing expert: Katya Sevruk,

 • ‘The learning curve associated with adapting to the redesigned tool might impact employees’ productivity, as they’re used to the painful yet known experience of the old software.’

-Bringing User Perspective
+Bringing the User Perspective into Enterprise UX

 With enterprise software, we build tools to help organizations and their employees work more efficiently.
 Though features enable complex capabilities, human-centered approach remains unchanged - it’s still a person behind the keyboard, operating these systems.
 So, it’s still human needs and contexts that anchor design decisions.